mariya-podosinova/notifications-for-slack/PowerIntake.md

 Will you require any development and architecture help from the Central Power Platform team?
 Best Regards,
 CIO Power Platform Team

+## You

+29/09/2023 13:56
+Hi, I don't have the authority to provide suggested information, and it seems that I'm unable to use Slack in the current circumstances.
+Can you confirm this, or suggest any alternative solutions for sending notifications from the Outlook calendar to the team's